 They both have their pros and cons, so it’s just a matter of lifestyle and personal preference.

 Click on a category name for our favorites of each type ~

 A. Double Umbrella Strollers are lightweight strollers with small wheels that fold compactly and are very easy to get in and out of the car, but few bells and whistles and limited storage space.
 Perfect for airline travel and car outings.
+(See also: Though for our favorite doubles for travel).
 Prices range from $100-$500.